bhisaac/5eFP/5eFP-SRD.md

 ### Group Roles

 When PCs form a group, they choose one of three beneficial status effects that activate while deployed on a map.
 Group leaders may choose their group role first.
 A group can have a maximum of one defender, one healer, and up to three damage roles.
-The defender and healer roles are designated first, followed by damage roles.
+The defender and healer roles are chosen first, followed by damage roles.

 ### Defender